rituraj2847/ChessAI/README.md

 ChessAI
 ========
 An AI-based chess game that implements basic OOP concepts in Java.
-Uses Alpha-Beta Pruning over the standard Minimax algorithm to find the optimal moves with a depth of 4.
+Uses Alpha-Beta Pruning on top of the standard Minimax algorithm to find the optimal moves with a depth of 4.

 Executing the Game
 ----------------